-You’re out fishing.
-Trolling around.
-Spot to spot, just waiting for them to hit.
-Then you get a bite.
-And another.
+Picture this: you’re out fishing.
+Trolling around from spot to spot, just waiting for them to hit.
+Then you get a bite, then another.
 They’re practically jumping in the boat.

 Types of Anchors

 When we talk about primary anchors, we’re looking at five types.
 They vary slightly in their design and some are better for certain scenarios than others.
 Let’s take a deeper dive:

 Also known as a Danforth, a fluke anchor works best in sand and mud but struggles to find a solid hold in other conditions.
 It’s easily the most popular type of anchor on the market today because it’s light and folds flat to stow under one of your boat seats.

 The wing anchor is technically a variation of the plow.
 Here’s the main difference: a plow is a solid one-piece design, while the wing features a hinge to help its response.
 Plow anchors tend to be heavy and large, but wing anchors (also called a Delta) tend to be lighter.